j4de/RepData_PeerAssessment1/PA1_template.md

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+The stategy used will be to use the mean steps per interval to imput the missing data.

 ```r
 ## Fill in the missing values with the mean of the relevant 5-minute interval
 ## note that the end resulting steps column will be of type num (not int) due to the mean value